Generalized Long-Moody functors: Strong and weak polynomial functors

 \subsection{Weak polynomial functors}

-We deal here with the concept of weak polynomial functor.
-It is introduced by Djament and Vespa in \cite[Section 1]{DV3} in the category $\mathbf{Fct}\left(S,A\right)$ where $S$ is a symmetric monoidal category where the unit is an initial object, and $A$ is a Grothendieck category.
-Weak polynomial functors form a thick subcategory of $\mathbf{Fct}\left(S,A\right)$ (see Definition \ref{def:defweakpoly} and Proposition \ref{prop:thickweak}).
-In particular, this notion happens to be more appropriate to study the stable behaviour for objects of the category $\mathbf{Fct}\left(S,A\right)$ (see \cite[Section 5]{DV3} and \cite{djamentcongruence}).
+We deal here with the concept of \textit{weak} polynomial functor.
+It is introduced by Djament and Vespa in \cite[Section 2]{DV3} in the category $\mathbf{Fct}(S,A)$ where $S$ is a symmetric monoidal category where the unit is an initial object, and $A$ is a Grothendieck category.
+Weak polynomial functors form a \textit{localizing} subcategory of $\mathbf{Fct}(S,A)$; see Proposition \ref{prop:thickweak}.
+In particular, this notion happens to be more appropriate to study the stable behaviour for objects of the category $\mathbf{Fct}(S,A)$ (see for example \cite[Section 6]{DV3}, \cite{djamentcongruence} and Section \ref{subsec:Weak-polynomial-functors-1}) and provide a new organizing tool for polynomial functors and a fortiori representations of families of groups; see Section \ref{subsec:Weak-polynomial-functors-1}.

-We adapt the definition and properties of weak polynomial functors to the present larger setting.
-In particular, the notion of weak polynomial functor will be well-defined for the category $\mathbf{Fct}\left(\mathfrak{U}\mathcal{G},R\textrm{-}\mathfrak{Mod}\right)$ where $\mathfrak{U}\mathcal{G}$ is Quillen's bracket construction applied to the groupoid $\mathcal{G}$ given by a reliable Long-Moody system\textit{ }$\left\{ \mathcal{A},\mathcal{G},\mathcal{G}',\varsigma\right\} $.
-We refer the reader to \cite[Chapitres II et III]{gabriel} for general notions on abelian categories and quotient abelian category which will be necessary for this section.
-A Grothendieck category is a cocomplete abelian category which admits a generator and such that direct limits are exact.\\
+We introduce the definition and properties of weak polynomial functors to the present larger setting.
+In particular, considering a reliable Long-Moody system\textit{ }$\{\mathcal{A},\mathcal{G},\mathcal{G}',\chi\}$, the notion of weak polynomial functor is well-defined for the category $\mathbf{Fct}(\mathfrak{U}\mathcal{G},R\textrm{-}\mathfrak{Mod})$ where $\mathfrak{U}\mathcal{G}$ is the full subcategory of Quillen's bracket construction $\mathfrak{U}\mathcal{G}'$ on the objects of $\mathcal{G}$; see Definition \ref{def:UGfullsbcatUG'}.
+We refer the reader to \cite[Chapitres II et III]{gabriel} for general notions on abelian categories and quotient abelian category which are required for this section.
+We recall that a \textit{Grothendieck category} is a cocomplete abelian category, which admits a generator, and in which filtered colimits of exact sequences are exact.